 Along the way, the Doctor finds time to help a group of rebellious Xerosian teenagers (including a young future Boba-Fett – Jeremy Bulloch), overcome their oppressive Morok masters.

 Hartnell himself, is in fine jovial form here and helps give proceedings a slightly playful edge.
 His escape from the Xerosians – after being captured, by hiding inside a Dalek prop from the museum; has to be seen to be believed.

 “That’s us!
 That’s not models or pictures.
 That’s us!”
 Barbara

 “Yes.
 Exhibits in a Space Museum!”
 The Doctor.

-The 1st episode is the best of the 4 and sets up the quartet’s early investigation of the mysterious Museum and the time “out of sync” phenomena and the underlining plot of the quartet attempting to change their futures to avoid becoming a permanent addition to the museum.
+The first episode is the best of the four and sets up the quartet’s early investigation of the mysterious Museum and the time “out of sync” phenomena.
+Aswell as, the underlining plot of the quartet attempting to change their futures, to avoid becoming a permanent addition, to the museum.

-Subsequent episodes give way to the less interesting Morok/Xeros – oppessor/oppressed plotline, which is not as interesting – or well conceived.
+Subsequent episodes give way to the less interesting Morok/Xeros – oppessor/oppressed plotline, which is not as interesting; or as well conceived – as other serials.

-The Space Museum can best be described as a promisingly conceived but ultimately flat adventure which serves only to act as a filler for better episodes in season 2.
+The Space Museum can best be described, as a promisingly conceived but ultimately flat adventure, which serves only to act as a filler, for better stories – in season 2.